 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-Chronic Illness adheres to a double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Chronic Illness adheres to a double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
 Each manuscript is reviewed by at least two referees.
 Referees will be encouraged to provide substantive, constructive reviews that provide suggestions for improving the work and distinguish between mandatory and non-mandatory recommendations.

 All manuscripts are reviewed as rapidly as possible.